matrix-org/matrix-spec-proposals/drafts/application_services.rst

   "subscribing to"
 * Namespaces are defined as a list of regexps against which to match room aliases, room IDs, and user IDs.
 Regexps give the flexibility to say, sub-domain MSISDN ranges per AS, whereas a blunt prefix string does not.
+These namespaces are further configured by setting whether they are ``exclusive`` or not.
+An exclusive namespace prevents entities other than the aforementioned AS from creating/editing/deleting entries within that namespace.
+This does not affect the visibility/readability of entries within that namespace (e.g. it doesn't prevent users joining exclusive aliases, or ASes from listening to exclusive aliases, but does prevent both users and ASes from creating/editing/deleting aliases within that namespace).
 * There is overlap between selecting events via the csv2 Filter API and subscribing to events here - perhaps subscription involves passing a filter token into the registration API.